-A friend, and a friend of my wife, managed to persuade me to have a crack at fixing our broken washing machine rather than just fork-out the stupid amount of money required for a new one.
+A friend, and a friend of my wife, managed to persuade me to have a crack at fixing our broken dishwasher rather than just fork-out the stupid amount of money required for a new one.

 This all happened on Facebook of course.

 This all happened when I’d had a few drinks of course.

 This was my debrief:

 Right, you bastards, the dishwasher is fixed.
 I have you to thank for encouraging me to try and fix it myself.
 I fixed the fucker…but it bloody nearly killed me in the process.
 I said I’d keep you appraised of the progress and so this is your punishment.

 The $130 pump arrived and, in a fit of optimistic excitement, I rushed home whilst watching the clear and concise video that explains how to fit the part.
 I watched it enough times that I had every detail memorized and so with excitement I assembled tools and attacked the machine (power off at the circuit breaker).